YoussefMouaddib/Superscalar-LEGv8/README.md

 A complete RTL implementation of a 2-wide superscalar out-of-order processor supporting a subset of the LEGv8 ISA.
 This isn't a textbook example or a tutorial clone—this is a real CPU built from first principles, debugged at the waveform level, and verified running actual programs.

 **Status:** ✅ Successfully executes "Hello, LEGv8!" via UART after 73 cycles w Out of order pipeline working correctly.
+Synthesized at 60 mhz.

 **next goal:** To support Ethernet + VGA display and handle Clock Domain Crossing correctly.
 Use ethernet to write a program to icache then jump to it.
 Use VGA and character/font library to display outputs onto a monitor.